 Exercise

-The American Staffordshire Terrier does require regular exercise in order to be healthy and happy.
-Exercise your American Staffordshire terrier daily with interactive games in your yard or a park, a brisk run or a scenic hike.
-Rollerblade with your dog or cycle alongside him to tire him out and prevent unwanted behaviors.
+The American Staffordshire Terrier does require regular exercise to be healthy and happy.
+Exercise your American Staffordshire terrier daily with interactive games in your yard or a park, a brisk run, or a scenic hike.
+Use Rollerblade with your dog or cycle alongside him to tire him out and prevent unwanted behaviors.

 Grooming & Bruising

-Am Staffs shed a moderate amount of their short coat so you should brush them regularly to get rid of excess hair.
-Keep them clean and fresh by giving them a bath once every couple of weeks in warmer weather and monthly in cooler seasons.
+American Staffordshire shed a moderate amount of their short coat, so you should brush them regularly to get rid of excess hair.
+Keep them clean and fresh by bathing them once every couple of weeks in warmer weather and monthly in cooler seasons.

 Dental Health check up

-Proper dental health care is as important for every dog similarly it is very important for the American Staffy dog.
+Proper dental health care is vital for every dog; similarly, it is vital for the American Staffordshire dog.
 Brush your dog’s teeth at least 2 or 3 times a week.
-You get special toothpaste and toothbrush for dogs and your vet can guide you on how to use them.
-If you don’t attend to your pet’s teeth, he can experience tartar build up.
-This can lead to gum disease and tooth loss.
+You get special toothpaste and toothbrush for dogs, and your vet can guide you on how to use them.
+If you don’t attend to your pet’s teeth, he can experience tartar build-up on teeth.
+They can lead to gum disease and tooth loss.
 Not only that, bad teeth can affect other parts of the body too.

-Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
+Dental disease is the most common chronic problem in pets affecting 80% of all dogs by age two.
 And unfortunately, your American Staffordshire Terrier is more likely than other dogs to have problems with her teeth.
-It starts with tartar build-up on the teeth and progresses to infection of the gums and roots of the teeth.
+It starts with tartar build-up on the teeth and progresses to infection of the teeth, gums, and roots.

 Love & affection

-Love and affection are useful for every dog.
-If you give a love and affection to your Staffy dog than the dog will love you back.
-Your American Staffy puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Love and affection are beneficial for every dog.
+Suppose you give love and affection to your Staffy dog, then the dog will love you back.
+Your American Staffy puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

-Feeding a healthy food in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
-The young Staffie dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+Feeding healthy food in the dog’s life is the most important.
+These days, there are many healthy foods available on the market so that you can choose any healthy food for your dog.
+The young Staffy dog is not a hearty eater as most breeds his size.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

-The AmStaff should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.
-In general, American Staffordshire Terriers need a high protein, low grain diet, which helps prevent diarrhea and bloat. always make sure that they have clean, fresh water for drinking.
+The AmStaff should do well on high-quality dog food, whether commercially manufactured or home-prepared, with your veterinarian’s supervision and approval.
+American Staffordshire Terriers need a high protein, low grain diet, which helps prevent diarrhea and bloat.
+Always make sure that they have clean, fresh water for drinking.
 However, their diet needs, including the amount and frequency you feed them, will change over time as they age.

 Feed your puppy several times a day so they can grow up to be big and strong.
 Don’t forget to provide your American Staffordshire Terrier with plenty of exercises to keep them from becoming overweight or obese.